weet-ops/NitroGenForDummies/README.md

 # HOW TO USE
 It's quite simple, really!
 It is!

-Run the following command in your console / terminal / whatever:
+Run the following command in your console/terminal:
-`pip -m install discord-webhook` and your funny tool should be up and running!
+`pip -m install discord-webhook` and run your program to start your 8 octillion year wait, good luck!